cocoabro/cocoabro.github.io/_posts/2017-08-16-Swift-Networking.markdown

 ```

+We create a new function that is similar, but instead we're using two different text fields. using the Constants.swift file as well, but we also use our BoundingBox : bboxString() <- which is a function that we have created as well.

 ``` swift
     private func bboxString() -> String {
         // ensure bbox is bounded by minimum and maximums if let latitude = Double(latitudeTextField.text!), let longitude = Double(longitudeTextField.text!) {